mitodl/openedx-course-test/README.md

 mitodl/openedx-course-test bash -e test_course` replacing
 `path/to/course_dir` with the file path to a folder above where you have your course.

+## Current Tests

+- XML syntax validation
+- JSON policy file syntax validation
+- Course image validation
+  - It exists
+  - It is an image
+  - It is the correct image type (PNG or JPG)
+  - It warns if the aspect ratio isn't correct (1.75)
+- Static asset file names are in the simple URL set of `^[a-zA-Z0-9_\./-]+$`
+- All image tags in content have `alt` attributes for accessibility
+- All video units have `show_captions` set to true (warns only)

 ## Full Usage